 But cancer is not a death sentence.

-Among your options are natural and integrative treatments that have been proven to cure the disease.
-These natural cancer treatments are researched and effective.
-And less expensive than traditional chemotherapy, radiation, and surgery.
+Among your options are natural and integrative treatments that have been used to treat the disease.
+These natural cancer treatments have been documented to be helpful, and can be less expensive than traditional chemotherapy, radiation, and surgery.

 Before you begin treating cancer, you need to understand what cancer is.
 Then you can approach treatment with a solid base of knowledge and understanding.